Coaxial/adaday/README.md

 second or two it takes to get a valid id isn't a problem yet, and the API doesn't seem to be rate limited.

+Some results are episodes of the show or test dummies.
+I filter them out and get a new one if I detect the result isn't an ad.
+This is done by checking whether a property that I (empirically) found only to exist on valid ads is present.

 Once a valid ID has been found, the metadata is formatted into an ad object and returned for a publisher to consume.